 Our school and curriculum are fully inclusive and accessible to all young people.
-Any particular needs will be taken into account when planning trips and after-school clubs to ensure that all learners and students are able to take a full and active part in school life.
+Any particular needs will be taken into account when planning trips and after-school clubs to ensure that all students are able to take a full and active part in school life.
 Parents/carers of young people with additional needs will be consulted to ensure optimum provision at all times.
+We track engagement of SEND students within all extracurricular offers.